benfjohnson/developer-dot/_posts/2016-12-05-csharp-nuget-library.md

 Let's walk through what these parameters mean.

 <ul class="normal">
-    <li>*appName* ("MyApp") and *appVersion* ("1.0") is the name and version number of your program.
-These values do not change the behavior of your code, but they help Avalara team members assist you with debugging and diagnosing problems.
-This information can also be helpful when auditing your tax functionality later.
-If you provide a useful, readable name and version number, this can help you discover when one of your programs is using an out-of-date client library.</li>
+    <li><code class="highlight-rouge">MyApp</code> and <code class="highlight-rouge">1.0</code> are the name and version number of the app we're developing.
+You can provide whatever data you want here - but please provide something useful!
+Avalara gets lots of calls from customers who are trying to debug problems with specific programs.
+If you know that version 1.0.1 of your program has a specific problem, we can quickly look at the logs and notice that a customer is using a buggy version of the program and recommend a fix!</li>
-    <li>*machineName* (Environment.MachineName) is also a debugging aid.
-If you call Avalara support, and ask for help understanding why a tax transaction has unexpected behavior, Avalara team members can help to identify your API calls and provide better support and guidance.</li>
+    <li><code class="highlight-rouge">Environment.MachineName</code> is also a debugging aid.
+If you call Avalara support, and tell them that you're using a machine named <code class="highlight-rouge">W10-DE67A879</code>, they'll be able to find your API calls faster by searching on this value.</li>
-    <li>*environment* (AvaTaxEnvironment.Sandbox) is the name of the AvaTax server you wish to contact.
+    <li><code class="highlight-rouge">AvaTaxEnvironment.Sandbox</code> is the name of the AvaTax server you wish to contact.
 You can select between AvaTax Sandbox and Production services; Avalara will automatically contact the correct server based on the value you provide here.</li>
-    <li>The function *WithSecurity* allows you to set up your credentials.
+    <li>The function <code class="highlight-rouge">WithSecurity</code> allows you to set up your credentials.
 You can authenticate using any supported method - Username / Password, AccountId / LicenseKey, and even Bearer Token.
 Since Bearer Token is currently available for custom integrations only, for today's example, I will demonstrate username / password authentication.</li>
 </ul>

 Now that you've set up your client, it's time to create a transaction!